omoniyioojo/devops-fully-automated-infra/README.md

 # devops-fully-automated-infra
 Fully automated and secured Terraform infra pipeline

+Adding this line to simply test the webhook to see if it would trigger a build on Jenkins

 ## CICD Infra setup
 1) ###### GitHub setup
     Import GitHub Repository by using the existing repo "devops-fully-automated-infra" (https://github.com/cvamsikrishna11/devops-fully-automated-infra)